cupracer/mailserver/README.md

 # cupracer/mailserver

 This is a dockerized full-stack e-mail server.
-It is primarily based on openSUSE Leap images (except MariaDB and Redis) and relies on SUSE packages.
+It is primarily based on openSUSE Leap (except MariaDB and Redis) and relies on openSUSE packages.
 It is prepared to be run as a Docker Compose project and uses a ready-to-use configuration which I built according to my preferences.
 Nevertheless, please feel free to suggest improvements or to change whatever you like in your personal setup.

 ## Features / Technologies